Huntley Meadows Park: A Scenic Wetlands Hike in Alexandria, Virginia

 As a quick side note, on-leash dogs are allowed at Huntley Meadows Park, but only on the paved and gravel trails, not on any of the boardwalk sections.

-For history lovers, note that guided tours of nearby Historic Huntley, a Federal period villa, take place on Saturdays at 10:30 am and 12 pm.
+For history lovers, guided tours of nearby Historic Huntley, a Federal period villa, take place on Saturdays at 10:30 am and 12 pm from April through October.

 Up for another hike?
 Check out my list of the best hikes near Alexandria, including Winkler Botanical Preserve and Turkey Run Park.